 Furthermore, commercial trucking companies must maintain their trucks in reasonably good condition before they are allowed on the road.
 As trucking companies are primarily driven by profit, they may not always fully invest the time and money it takes to properly maintain their trucks.
-The result of cutting corners and failing to properly maintain their trucks is not only poorly trained drivers, but poorly trained drivers who are driving poorly maintained trucks.
+The result of cutting corners and failing to properly maintain their trucks does not only portray poorly trained drivers, but also poorly trained drivers who are driving poorly maintained trucks.

-Speeding: Truck drivers are under extreme pressure to meet their deadlines.
+Speeding.
+Truck drivers are under extreme pressure to meet their deadlines.
 As a result, commercial trucking companies will often pressure their drivers to get to their destinations within very strict time limits.
 Naturally, there are many factors which can cause delays, including traffic accidents and poor weather.
 Because of the tremendous stress that most truck drivers are under, it is common for them to speed in order to reach their destinations more quickly.

 Fatigue.
 This is perhaps the most common cause for all truck accidents.
 Most truck drivers become severely fatigued after driving several long hours over lengthy stretches of road, typically with little to no rest in between.
 As mentioned, truck drivers experience a great deal of pressure to meet their strict deadlines.
 As a result of this pressure, they don’t sleep enough and the accumulated fatigue may easily cause them to fall asleep at the wheel or become distracted, causing a serious accident.